 Be Open and Truthful

 You probably wouldn't want your partner to lie to you, so be realistic and truthful about why you are breaking up.
 If it's communication, tell the person where you think it broke down and be honest about it.
-If you simply grew apart, tell him/her honestly where you think your values diverged and why they aren't compatible.
+If you simply grew apart, tell them honestly where you think your values diverged and why they aren't compatible.
 Most of all, if you don't really know why but you just need to break up, explain that as well.
-Remember that being honest is not an excuse to be cruel.
-For example, if your partner is no longer attractive to you, you don't need to say "I think you're ugly."
-Instead, you can say something that preserves your partner's dignity.
 You can try:

 - "I don't feel the same way about you as I used to."